rvanmazijk/Cape-vs-SWA/README.md

 This work was funded by the South African Department of Science and Technology (DST) and the National Research Foundation (NRF) under the DST-NRF Freestanding Innovation Honours Scholarship (to RvM), and by the South African Association of Botanists (SAAB) Honours Scholarship (to RvM).
 Thanks go to the Department of Biological Sciences, University of Cape Town, for providing a 2TB external hard drive for local GIS data storage.

-For results used in earlier drafts of this work and then [conference presentation](SAAB-AMA-SASSB-2019-talk), any computations were performed using facilities provided by the University of Cape Town's ICTS High Performance Computing team (<http://hpc.uct.ac.za>).
+For results used in earlier drafts of this work and the [conference presentation](SAAB-AMA-SASSB-2019-talk), many computations were performed using facilities provided by the University of Cape Town's ICTS High Performance Computing team (<http://hpc.uct.ac.za>).

 ## TODO

 ### Reproducibility

+- [ ] Trim out NA-rows from data CSVs for Dryad
-- [ ] Species occurence matrix (QDS-scale, both regions together)?
+- [ ] Export species occurence matrix (QDS-scale, both regions together)?
-- [ ] R-scripts
+- Re: R-scripts
     - [ ] Smooth over scripts' general neatness, comments
     - [ ] Incl. univariate linearity checks in modelling script
-    - [ ] Data processing
+    - Re: data processing scripts
         - [x] *_create-Larsen-type-grid-rasters.R
         - [ ] Other scripts as "example"-scripts, not fully functional ones
         - [ ] Move data-processing/-used helper functions back -> data-processing/*.R
         - [ ] Update paths in *_create-Larsen-type-grid-rasters.R
-- [ ] Larsen shapefile URL
+- [ ] Add Larsen shapefile URL to this README
-- [ ] data/raw/docs/SoilGrids250m.txt in this README
+- [ ] Add contents of data/raw/docs/SoilGrids250m.txt to this README
-- [ ] Other data/raw/docs/*.txt in this README
+- [ ] Add contents of other data/raw/docs/*.txt to this README

 ### Manuscript